andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 almost every conversation ended up with the necessity to separate nudity from sexualization.
 Nearly every woman remarked that they were much more comfortable accepting the nudity when it was a de-sexualized environment where everybody realizes that we're just expressing ourselves with our *bodies*.

-Our society's puritanical abhorrence to nudity seems a bit childish when you look at it that way.
+Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and grow hair in the worst places and lose hair in the best.

+Circling back to
+<a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,
+Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
+Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
+Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
+But then after I finished the scene, I felt empowered.”

 I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became, for lack of a better word, *meh*.
 I'm sure it had